benjamin-leifer/PhD_Markup_Experiment/README.md

 * `MONGO_URI` – full MongoDB connection string.
 When provided it takes precedence.
 * `MONGO_HOST` and `MONGO_PORT` – host and port values used when `MONGO_URI` is unset.
 * `BATTERY_DB_NAME` – optional database name (defaults to `battery_test_db`).
+* `USE_MONGO_MOCK` – set to `1` to use an in-memory mock database (via
+  `mongomock`) instead of connecting to a real MongoDB server.
+This is useful for running the test suite without MongoDB.

 Both the dashboard and the `update_cell_dataset_cli.py` script rely on these variables when establishing database connections.